minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-token.md

 ```

 Notes:
-* The CORS headers are not necessary for the previously mentioned terminal *print* endpoint.
-The terminal printer calls the API from the terminal application instead of a browser.
-So only the app endpoint needs to support these headers.
 * The app endpoint must respect the OPTIONS request (respond with 200 status code) that browsers will perform to check the headers.
 The OPTIONS request should have the same headers but no body.

-## Initial normalization

-The initials of first name and last name should be normalized according to the following rules:

-* Tussenvoegsels / middle names should be ignored.
-E.g for `van Dam` the initial is D.
-* Accents/diacritics should be removed.
-E.g Ö becomes O, Ã becomes A, etc.
-* If a name starts with a quotation mark, the quote should be skipped.
-E.g. for a person named `'Aouji` the initial is A
-* Special case: if the name starts with a quote followed by a lowercase character and a hyphen, the first uppercase letter after the hyphen should be used.
-E.g for `'s-Gravezande` the initial is G.
-* The final initial should be uppercase.
-* After normalization the initial matches the regular expression [A-Z]

-Rationale: characters outside the range A-Z are easier to link to an actual person because they are more rare (some combinations of initials could point only to a small number of individuals).

 ## Signing responses